-Let us continue with Joseph’s story, Mary’s husband, we can see how his faith in God helped him trust the angel’s message, who told him that the baby Mary was expecting came from the Holy Spirit’s work.
-The attitude Joseph took when facing this news determined his role in the work of raising Jesus Christ.
+Let’s continue with the story of Mary’s husband Joseph and the attitude.
+We can see how his faith in God helped him trust the angel’s message when he was told that the baby Mary was expecting came from the Holy Spirit’s work.
+The attitude Joseph took when facing this news determined his role in raising Jesus Christ.

-Was not that what God did for us?
+Wasn’t that what God did for us?
 He gave it all for love.
-John 3:16 says “For God so loved the world that He gave His one and only son, that whoever believes in Him shall not perish but have eternal life”.
-Nowadays we have Christmas because God gave EVERYTHING for us.
+John 3:16 says, “For God so loved the world that He gave His one and only son, that whoever believes in Him shall not perish but have eternal life.”
+Nowadays, we have Christmas because God gave EVERYTHING for us.

 Joseph learned about giving everything to Jesus very early in his life.
 Have we learned to give everything to Jesus?
 God allow that while you search for gifts and buy them, you think about Joseph’s attitude toward Jesus and decide to give Jesus the gift of gifts, your heart.